petebunting/Sfm/README.rst

 https://micmac.ensg.eu/index.php/Install

+If you have a lot of CPU cores, it is almost always better not to bother with GPU aided processing on MicMac in its current state as with lots of jobs/images it will overload the GPU memory.

+The only case in which I have found GPU processing to be any use is with my MaltBatch.py script - but you have to manage the no of CPU cores and watch image size/numbers.

+If you have relatively few CPU cores, then GPU accerallation is probably more meritful.

 - I have found it is best to install MicMac wthout the GPU as my main install and add it to the path

 - Then I install a separate micmac with GPU support and add it as a variable in shell scripts or the absoulute path when needed